h8d13/KADEBOOT/README.md

 This is a modified version (fork) of [archinstall](https://github.com/archlinux/archinstall), originally developed by the Arch Linux team.
 Which has many more up-to-date features like UKI, systemd-boot, disk encryption, etc.

-Perfect for users who know they want KDE and it's dependencies **(NetworkManager, Pipewire, and SDDM)**.
+This version is for users who know they want KDE and it's dependencies **(NetworkManager, Pipewire, and SDDM)**.

 ## Installation